aw-coding/Vue-Drinking-Game-App/brief.md

     - Have jokes/quotes appear at the bottom of the screen during play (draw from joke api)
     - Have messages show at various levels - e.g "You're now not legal to drive", "Go to bed, you're drunk"
     - Enable player avatar selection
+	- Be able to use multiple decks ✓
+    - Have really fancy CSS
 	- Include other simple card games?
 E.g higher or lower, cheat
-	- Be able to use multiple decks
-    - Have really fancy CSS